 Massachusetts: Massachusetts' provisions include a 20.0 percent credit of qualified rehabilitation expenditures incurred in the rehabilitation of a certified historic structure.
-The credit is not refundable.
-The Commissioner of the Department of Revenue in consultation with the Massachusetts Historical Commission will authorize annually for the 12 years beginning January 1, 2006 and ending December 31, 2022 an aggregate amount of available historic structures credits not to exceed \$50 million per year.
+The credit is not refundable, but a carryforward is allowable for five tax years.
+The Commissioner of the Department of Revenue, in consultation with the Massachusetts Historical Commission, will authorize credits annually until December 31, 2022 in an aggregate amount up to \$50 million per year.